-Step 3: Reidentifying the contributor(s).
-Return of IFs and IRRs will generally require reidentification of the contributor individual(s).
+Step 3: Re-identifying the contributor(s)-Return of IFs and IRRs will generally require re-identification of the contributor individual(s).
 Biobanks vary in the amount of identifying information, if any, that reaches the biobank itself.
 Different biobanks within the eMERGE Network, for example, approach this differently.
-Vanderbilt's BioVU robustly deidentifies samples using a process of generating a unique identifier that guards against ready reidentification.
+Vanderbilt's BioVU robustly deidentifies samples using a process of generating a unique identifier that guards against ready re-identification.
 On the other hand, Northwestern's NUgene retains the capacity to reidentify participants.
-Mayo's biobank is making this a focal topic of community engagement: "Since genomic data cannot easily or with certainty be fully de-identified or anonymized, an important aim of the Mayo eMERGE project is to engage extensively with research participants and the community regarding best practices...."
+Mayo's biobank is making this a focal topic of community engagement: "Since genomic data cannot easily or with certainty be fully de-identified or anonymized, an important aim of the Mayo eMERGE project is to engage extensively with research participants and the community regarding best practices..."
+On the other hand, Northwestern's NUgene retains the capacity to reidentify participants.

-Variation in degrees of deidentification and who holds the key to the code for reidentification is a challenge for return of IFs and IRRs from biobank research.
-When only the primary researcher (or collection site) holds the key, the capacity to return IFs and IRRs may be limited by research funding at the primary research (or collection) site, whether the original investigator or someone else capable of performing reidentification remains there, whether the key for reidentification can be found and used for reidentification even after a potentially significant lapse of time, and the policy of that particular IRB on reidentification and return of results.
+Variation in degrees of de-identification and who holds the key to the code for reidentification is a challenge for return of IFs and IRRs from biobank research.
+When only the primary researcher (or collection site) holds the key, the capacity to return IFs and IRRs may be limited by research funding at the primary research (or collection) site, whether the original investigator or someone else capable of performing re-identification remains there, whether the key for re-identification can be found and used for re-identification even after a potentially significant lapse of time, and the policy of that particular IRB on re-identification and return of results.
 This will likely produce multiple different outcomes within a single biobank research system when the biobank contributor population derives from multiple primary research or collection sites.
 It also means that the particulars of individual researchers and institutions will determine how the system discharges ethical responsibilities.
-We recommend the development of approaches to reidentification that allow greater consistency and predictability within a biobank research system.
-For biobanks that currently conduct research on identified data and/or samples or themselves hold the key and can readily reidentify contributors, it is no stretch to say they bear responsibilities for reidentification.
-Under the Common Rule, they are conducting human subjects research and assigning them the responsibility for reidentification to return the IFs and IRRs deemed important to return does not change that.
-However, for biobanks that do not hold the key and cannot readily reidentify contributors, it is a different matter.
+We recommend development of approaches to re-identification that allow greater consistency and predictability within a biobank research system.
+For biobanks that currently conduct research on identified data and/or samples or themselves hold the key and can readily re-identify contributors, it is no stretch to say they bear responsibilities for reidentification.
+Under the Common Rule, they are conducting human subjects research and assigning them responsibility for re-identification to return IFs and IRRs deemed important to return does not change that.
+However, for biobanks that do not hold the key and cannot readily re-identify contributors, it is a different matter.
 Such biobanks are not considered to be conducting human subjects research under the Common Rule.
 Asking them to hold the key themselves would change that.
-However, when reidentification and recontact is indeed possible, at least at the primary research or collection site, an alternative to having the biobank itself hold the key is to create an independent, "trusted intermediary" to hold it.87,113 This means that after ascertaining in Steps 1 and 2 that an IF or IRR worthy of return has been found, the reidentification responsibility would rest on the "trusted intermediary."
+However, when re-identification and recontact is indeed possible, at least at the primary research or collection site, an alternative to having the biobank itself hold the key is to create an independent, "trusted intermediary" to hold it.
+87,113 This means that after ascertaining in Steps 1 and 2 that an IF or IRR worthy of return has been found, the re-identification responsibility would rest on the "trusted intermediary."
 In the absence of such an entity, it would need to rest at the initial collection site, as in what we have called the "conventional view."